bioinformaticsdotca/BiCG_2019/Module3/Module3_lab.md

  * Use Collapsed view
  * Color alignments by "insert size"
  * Load GC track (if not loaded already; *File -> Load from Server -> Annotations -> Sequence and Regulations -> GC Percentage*)
-   * See concordance of coverage with GC content

 ![Example3](https://bioinformatics-ca.github.io/images/Igv_example3.png)